 In order to evaluate the trigger performance, we applied the Trigger II cuts to the Trigger I data.
-To do this, the exact same trigger condition was applied offline on the recorded values of the original trigger input data.
 Since events satisfying Trigger II cuts also satisfy Trigger I cuts, applying the tighter set of Trigger II cuts to the Trigger I data offline allows us to make a single dataset with uniform properties for the entire 2006 run.
-The integrated luminosity for Trigger I was $\mathcal{L}=3.12\pm0.22$ (syst.) pb-1, and for Trigger II it was $\mathcal{L}=4.76\pm0.33$ (syst.) pb-1, giving a total integrated luminosity of 7.9 ±0.6 pb-1, where the 7% uncertainty originates from the uncertainty in the BBC measurement of the cross section as determined by a van der Meer scan [22].
+The integrated luminosity for Trigger I was $\mathcal{L} = 3.12 \pm 0.22$ (syst.) pb-1, and for Trigger II it was $\mathcal{L} = 4.76 \pm 0.33$ (syst.) pb-1, giving a total integrated luminosity of 7.9 $\pm 0.6$ pb-1, where the 7% uncertainty originates from the uncertainty in the BBC measurement of the cross section as determined by a van der Meer scan [22].

-Figure 3 shows the ADC distribution of the tower with the largest E{\perp} for each candidate pair seen at the trigger level in an event (in very few cases we find more than one tower above the L0 threshold, so most events have only one candidate pair).
+Figure 3 shows the ADC distribution of the tower with the largest $E{\perp}$ for each candidate pair seen at the trigger level in an event (in very few cases we find more than one tower above the L0 threshold, so most events have only one candidate pair).
 The two triggered data sets are shown, with Trigger II displayed as squares and Trigger I (after applying Trigger II cuts) displayed as circles.
-The rejection factor achieved with Trigger II, defined as the number of minimum bias events counted by the trigger scalers divided by the number events where the trigger was issued, was found to be 1.8×10^5 .
 The distributions seen at the trigger level only include information from the BEMC.
-This causes the trigger rate seen in the experiment to be dominated by background from di-jet events with two nearly back-to-back π^0 s.
-This di-jet background is removed offline when including tracking information from the TPC.
+This causes the trigger rate seen in the experiment to be dominated by background from dijet events with two nearly back-to-back $\pi^0$ s.
+This dijet background is removed offline when including tracking information from the TPC.
 The trigger distributions are scaled by the overall luminosity in order to compare the relative normalization of the two datasets.
-The scale is chosen such that the counts in each triggered dataset correspond to an integrated luminosity of 1 pb-1.
-The relative luminosity normalization between the datasets agrees to a level of $\approx 1\%$.
+The scale is chosen such that the counts in each triggered dataset correspond to an integrated luminosity of 1 $pb^{-1}$ .
+The relative luminosity normalization between the datasets agrees to a level of $\approx 1\%$ .
 The solid-line histogram is from simulated $\Upsilon(1S)$ after acceptance selection, requiring both electrons to deposit at least 1 GeV of energy in the BEMC.
 It shows the spectrum for the daughter with the highest ADC count.
 The spectrum for the simulated $\Upsilon(1S)$ events that satisfy all the trigger requirements is shown as the dashed-line histogram.
 The vertical line at 16 ADC counts represents the L0 ADC threshold for Trigger II.
-In order to compare the size of the expected Υ signal relative to the trigger background from di-jets, the histograms from the simulations for the $\Upsilon(1S)$ are scaled with two factors.
-The first factor corresponds to normalizing to an integrated luminosity of 1 pb-1 assuming a cross section times branching ratio into e^+e^- for the $\Upsilon(1S)$ at midrapidity of 100 pb. chosen because it is of the expected order of magnitude.
-From this, we expect one upsilon every ≈ 3000 triggers, so we use a second multiplicative factor of 500 for display purposes.
+In order to compare the size of the expected $\Upsilon$ signal relative to the trigger background from di-jets, the histograms from the simulations for the $\Upsilon(1S)$ are scaled with two factors.
+The first factor corresponds to normalizing to an integrated luminosity of 1 $\text{pb}^{-1}$ assuming a cross section times branching ratio into $e^+e^-$ for the $\Upsilon(1S)$ at midrapidity of 100 pb, chosen because it is of the expected order of magnitude.
+From this, we expect one upsilon every $\approx 3000$ triggers, so we use a second multiplicative factor of 500 for display purposes.
 The spectral shape of the data in Fig. 3 is therefore dominated by di-jet background.
 The same normalization and scale factors are used in Figs. 4-6 for comparing the trigger-level background distributions and the expected $\Upsilon(1S)$ signal.